 The bank turned over 350,000 pages of documents and dozens of voice recordings as part of their agreement to cooperate with the investigation.
 The trove of evidence was a testament to the monumental failure of the CFTC.
-It shed light on a pervasive, long-running and well organized fraud which should have been difficult to overlook.
+It shed light on a pervasive, long-running, and well-organized fraud that should have been difficult to overlook.

-Despite CFTC assurances to the contrary, there are, in fact, plenty of bankers to prosecute.
+Despite CFTC assurances to the contrary, there are plenty of bankers to prosecute.

 Bloomberg reported last week that prosecutors consider the trading operations at JPMorgan as a “conspiracy to conduct the affairs of an enterprise involved in interstate or foreign commerce through a pattern of racketeering activity.”

 That language is purposely intended to evoke RICO, or Racketeer Influenced and Corrupt Organization, laws.
 JPMorgan may be prosecuted using the same laws designed to take down mobsters!

 CFTC officials have not acknowledged the Commission’s abject failure to do its primary job.
 Many have pointed out how compromised the CFTC is.
 A remarkable number of CFTC officials wind up with lucrative jobs on Wall Street.